omkar3060/apsportfolio.github.io/README.md

 ### 17. **Search Indexing using BSTs**

 **Binary Search Trees (BSTs)** Binary Search Trees (BSTs) can be utilized in Ola's ride-hailing platform to efficiently store and retrieve indexed locations, such as popular pickup and drop-off points.
 By organizing these indexed locations in BSTs, Ola can quickly search for relevant locations based on user input or other search criteria, enabling fast and accurate retrieval of location suggestions.

+**Market Benefits**: Efficient searching and retrieval operations helps in reducing the time required to fetch location data.

 **Limitations**: Standard BSTs can become unbalanced with skewed data, leading to inefficient search times.
 This can be mitigated by using self-balancing trees like **Red-Black Trees**.